 What to know when buying a hot water heater and important factors to consider

-To choose the perfect water heater for your home, there are a few important aspects you’ll need to consider including:
+To choose the perfect water heater for your home, there are a few important aspects you’ll need to consider.
+Here’s what to look for when buying a water heater.

 Here’s what to know when buying a hot water heater when it comes to sizing, efficiency ratings and initial and long-term costs.